Cris-Mur/BasicAPI/src/README.md

-# NodeJS HTTP Server using Express
+# Fully ExpressJS Setable Application

-This is a NodeJS Application thats run a Http server under Express Framework.
+ExpressJS is a Framework to handle http request in a node server App.

-the architecture of [src](./) directory suguest isolated spaces for required features, the aplication startup begins in [bin](./bin/) directory, here exist startup script.

-This application are developed based on node LTS at 2023, also thinking on a latest features on Engine.
+This application porpouse a architecture, structure and tool kit developed for this project.

+The main idea is resolve all general needs of "WEB API", for example parse JSON request, or generate usable way to traking behaivor, in many projects i made identical things to do same thing, this already do and my idea is maintain secure, ligth, simple, and forkable.

 ## Conventions

-All code are writed in CommonJS, and implement a Module pattern, also is mandatory that all code follow this structure for modules and functions.
+All code are writed in CommonJS for the convenience modular architecture and I think that good code is easyly become ESModule, if in a future NodeJS improove ESLANG features, i will change the modules to ESLang.

+All code, function, modules and scirpts will be respeat below code structure.

 for Example: